 - 1 tsp ground cinnamon

-In a bowl combine the oats, coconut, cinnamon, nuts and seeds.
-In a saucepan melt together the coconut oil, sweetener and salt.
-Pour over the oat mixture and toss to coat.
+- In a saucepan melt together the coconut oil, honey and salt.
+Pour this over the oat mixture and toss to coat.

-Spread on a baking tray and bake for 15 minutes, stirring it every 5 minutes to bake it evenly.
+- Bake for around 15 minutes, stirring it every 5 minutes to bake it evenly.

 - Remove it from the oven and let it cool before adding in the dried apple pieces.

 - Store in an airtight container at room temperature for up to a month.
 It can also be frozen for up to three months.